 2. Don’t Open the Door Frequently

 Opening the freezer door will let in outside air which usually carries a lot of moisture.
 When the moisture condenses, it will cause frost to form too quickly.
-Decide what you want from the freezer before opening the door so you don’t waste time there with the door open.
+Decide what you want from the freezer before opening the door, so you don’t waste time with the door open.

 3. Set the Right Temperature

-If the temperature is too low, the freezer will get cold too quickly.
+The freezer will get cold too quickly if the temperature is too low.
 Set it at 00 Fahrenheit and not less.
 Additionally, keep the freezer in a room with a suitable temperature.
 If the room is too hot, the compressor will work extra hard to cool the freezer.
 This can lead to the freezer getting too cold or freezing more than it should.

 4. Don’t Store Wet Food